Rational sets in virtually abelian groups: languages and growth: Geodesic normal forms

 Given a vector $\bm{i}=(i_1,i_2,\ldots,i_{m_{\pi}})\in\N^{m_\pi}$, denote by $p_{\bm{i}}$ a path of $|\bm{i}|_{\ell_1}$ consecutive edges, each labelled by an $(m_{\pi}+|\pi|)$-tuple with an element of $S$ in one component and $\varepsilon$'s elsewhere, such that the tuple obtained by reading along the path and then deleting $\varepsilon$'s is equal to $(x_1^{i_1},x_2^{i_2},\ldots,x_r^{i_r},\varepsilon,x_1^{i_{r+1}},x_2^{i_{r+2}},\ldots,x_r^{i_{2r}},\varepsilon,\ldots,\varepsilon,x_1^{i_{kr+1}},x_2^{i_{kr+2}},\ldots,x_r^{i_{kr+r}})$, i.e. the tuple $\psi_\pi\circ\phi_\pi^{-1}(\bm{i})$ with the $y_i$s removed.

-Our automaton has a single start state $s_i$, a single accept state $s_a$, and $k$ marked states, labelled $s_1,\ldots,s_k$.
-Between $s_i$ and $s_1$, there is a path $p(a)$ (with extra states added as necessary).
-For each $i\in\{1,\ldots,k\}$, there is a path $p(b_i)$ that starts and ends at state $s_k$ (with extra states added as necessary).
+Our automaton has a single start state $s_s$, a single accept state $s_a$, and $k$ marked states, labelled $s_1,\ldots,s_k$.
+Between $s_s$ and $s_1$, there is a path $p_a$ (with extra states added as necessary).
+For each $i\in\{1,\ldots,k\}$, there is a path $p_{b_i}$ that starts and ends at state $s_k$ (with extra states added as necessary).
 Between $s_i$ and $s_{i+1}$ (for each $i\in\{1,\ldots,k-1\}$), there is a single edge labelled with a vector of epsilons.
-Finally, from $s_k$ to $s_a$ there is a path $p(\pi)$.
+Finally, from $s_k$ to $s_a$ there is a path $p_\pi$.
 See figure \ref{fig:semilinearregular} for a schematic diagram. \end{proof}

-Now we can prove the existence of a geodesic normal form that is $m$-regular. \begin{theorem} The geodesic normal form \(\mathrm{GF}(G)\) viewed as tuples, that is, the union of $\psi_\pi(\mathrm{GF}(G))$ over the finitely many patterns $\pi$, is an $m$-regular language (for some $m$ depending on the generating set).
+Now we can prove the existence of a geodesic normal form that is $m$-regular. \begin{theorem} The geodesic normal form \(\mathrm{GF}(G)\) has the property that \(\psi_\pi(\mathrm{GF}(G))\) is an \(m\)-regular language for some $m$ depending on the generating set (where $\psi_{\pi}$ is the map from Definition \ref{def:psipi}).

-Furthermore, the geodesic normal form representatives for cosets of any subgroup, and for conjugacy classes, also form $m$-regular languages, when viewed as $m$-tuples. \end{theorem} \begin{proof} From Theorem \ref{thm:cosetreps}, the set \(\mathrm{GF}(G)\) is a union of sets of the form \(U^{\pi}\), for some pattern \(\pi\), each with the property that \(\phi_{\pi}(U^\pi)\subset\Z^{m_\pi}\) is polyhedral, and hence semilinear.
+Furthermore, the geodesic normal form representatives for cosets of any subgroup, and for conjugacy classes, also form $m$-regular languages (in their image under \(\psi_\pi\)). \end{theorem} \begin{proof} From Theorem \ref{thm:cosetreps}, the set \(\mathrm{GF}(G)\) is a union of sets of the form \(U^{\pi}\), for some pattern \(\pi\) in $P$, each with the property that \(\phi_{\pi}(U^\pi)\subset\Z^{m_\pi}\) is polyhedral, and hence semilinear.
 Since each \(\phi_\pi(U^\pi)\) is contained in \(\N^{m_\pi}\), Theorem \ref{thm:ES} (3) implies that they are in fact semilinear subsets of $\N^{m_\pi}$.
 Lemmas \ref{lem:semilinearregular} and \ref{lem:regularunion} then finish the argument.

 An analogous argument applies for the sets \(\mathrm{GF}(G/H)\) and for \(\mathrm{GF}(\mathcal{C})\), via Theorem \ref{thm:conjreps}. \end{proof}